sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Before every practice, my body was writhed with fear.
 Intense cramps went through my stomach.
 With each arrival home from practice, I finally felt relief.
 My body was giving me a distinct clue.
 I had lied to my parents.
 I was unable to honestly convey my wishes.
 The wish to quit this sport.
 I was too young.
 I didn't want to disappoint.

 I wished to dance with the music according to my own feelings.
 Free.
 To create in the moment.
 I wasn't able to learn the steps by heart, according to my coach, I couldn't.

+At last the day of relief has come.
+But also.
+The day of losing self-confidence.
+A day of losing faith that I'm competent to do what I enjoy most.